Cass Review: Interim report

 A statue of Sigmund Freud in front of the Tavistock Centre, at which the GIDS was based.

 The interim report of the Cass Review was published without peer-review in March 2022.
 It said the rise in referrals had led to staff being overwhelmed, and recommended the creation of a network of regional hubs to provide care and support to young people.
 The report said the clinical approach used by the Gender Identity Development Service (GIDS) "has not been subjected to some of the usual control measures" typically applied with new treatments, and raised concerns about the lack of data collection by GIDS.
-While most children referred to GIDS did not receive endocrine treatment, there was insufficient detail provided about their broader needs when they did.
+Only 200 of 2,500 children referred to GIDS received endocrine treatment, and there was insufficient detail provided about their broader needs.

 The report said that while the GIDS approach to hormone interventions was initially based on the Dutch protocol, there were "significant differences" in the current NHS approach.
 For example, the report said there were no clear guidelines for when to provide psychological support before or instead of medical treatment, endocrinologists administering puberty blockers did not attend multidisciplinary meetings, and there was insufficient capacity to increase (or even maintain) appointments once adolescents received puberty blockers.